-For students who have their M.Phil. degree, funding for travel expenses may be obtained through the GSAS Matching Travel Funds Program.https://www.gsas.columbia.edu/content/gsas-conference-matching-travel-fund https://classicalstudies.columbia.edu/phd-placement.
+For students who have their M.Phil. degree, funding for travel expenses may be obtained through the GSAS Matching Travel Funds Program.
+Please contact the Program Manager for help accessing the relevant forms.

 Placement

 The CLST Graduate Program strongly supports its graduate students' efforts to obtain academic appointments and has met with considerable success in this regard in the past.
 For recent placement records, see: